Eitel Brothers

-The Eitel Brothers refers to a family of four brothers, Emil, Karl, Robert and Max Eitel, originating from Stuttgart in Germany who, from 1894, were hoteliers and restaurateurs in Chicago, USA.
+The Eitel Brothers refers to a family of four brothers, Emil, Karl, Robert and Max Eitel, originating from Stuttgart in Germany who, from 1894, were hoteliers and restaurateurs in Chicago, US.
 They were well known for the luxury hotel Bismarck Hotel and restaurants such as the Marigold Gardens and the Old Heidelberg Inn.
 Typically excluded is Albert Eitel, who remained in Stuttgart as an architect.

 Overview

 In 1890 Emil Eitel emigrated to the United States and settled in Chicago, amongst other German immigrants.
 In 1890 Chicago had about 160,000 and in 1900 about 170,000 residents of German ancestry, representing 15% and 10% of the total population (#Hofmeister 1976, page 10).
 The heavily German population and the infrastructure built around the community of German immigrants greatly helped their business ventures to succeed.

 After Emil Eitel had made a start, he was followed by four of his brothers to Chicago: Charles in 1891, Robert in 1898, Max in 1901 and Otto in 1912.
-After his immigration, Otto Eitel (October 5, 1884 Stuttgart – May 5, 1972 Chicago), took over the responsibility for the hotel and garden facilities of the Bismarck Hotel.
+After his immigration, Otto Eitel (October 5, 1884, Stuttgart – May 5, 1972, Chicago), took over the responsibility for the hotel and garden facilities of the Bismarck Hotel.
 He later moved to California and worked as a landscape gardener.
 Albert Eitel remained in Stuttgart, though he is recorded as having visited in 1896 and 1924: